kriszyp/alkali/README.md

 This will cause the variable to act as a direct proxy for the source variable, and changes to this variable will be directed to the source variable, and vice versa.

+### `whileResolving(valueUntilResolved)`
+Returns a new variable that is sourced from `this` variable and when the source returns asynchronously (an upstream promise), this will immediately return the `valueUntilResolved` until the `this` variable is resolved (and which point it will update and return that source value)

 ### `Variable.proxy(source)`

 This will utilize ES2015 Proxy's to create a proxy object that will intercept all property access and modification, make them act like `property` and `set` methods.